-Classiﬁed by the Carnegie Foundation as an Arts and Sciences institution, Augustana has had a chapter of the prestigious Phi Beta Kappa honor society since 1950.
+Classiﬁed by the Carnegie Foundation as an Arts and Sciences institution, Augustana has had a chapter of the prestigious Phi Beta Kappa academic honor society since 1950.
+Only 10 percent of U.S. colleges and universities have Phi Beta Kappa chapters.

 About a third of Augustana's graduates attend graduate school.
-Ninety-seven percent of recent graduates were in careers, service or graduate school within nine months of graduation, compared with 84 percent nationwide (National Association of Colleges and Employers).
+Ninety-eight percent of recent graduates were in graduate school, employed or in professional service within six months of graduation.
 Of those who continued to graduate school, 93 percent are in one of their top two choices of schools.

 More than 90 percent of the full-time faculty hold Ph.D.s or the terminal degrees in their ﬁelds.
-The 12-to-1 student-faculty ratio allows students to pursue their own academic careers on a personal level.
+All classes are taught by faculty; Augustana does not have graduate teaching assistants.
+The 11-to-1 student-faculty ratio allows students to work closely with professors and advisors while pursuing their academic careers.
+The largest majors at Augustana are biology, business administration and psychology, followed by education, accounting and mathematics/computer science.

 Augustana’s curriculum and faculty are consistently recognized through grants for innovative projects by major foundations, including the Margaret A. Cargill Foundation, National Institutes of Health, John Deere Foundation, National Science Foundation, Barbro Osher Pro Suecia Foundation, the Teagle Foundation and the Wallenberg Foundations of Sweden.